couchbase/cbft/DESIGN.md

         calcSubsetOfFastForwardPlanToWorkOnNext(currPlan, fastForwardPlan)

      nextPlan := currPlan.incorporate(pindexesToAdd)
-     cfg.set("plan", nextPlan)
+     cfg.set("plan", nextPlan) // Publish to janitors!

      wait until cancelled or until
        all janitors have implemented the pindexesToAdd;

      nextPlan := nextPlan.incorporate(pindexesToRemove)
-     cfg.set("plan", nextPlan)
+     cfg.set("plan", nextPlan) // Publish to janitors!

      wait until cancelled or until
        all janitors have implemented the pindexesToRemove;

-     ask all nodes to delete old pindex files;
+     ask all nodes to delete old pindex files
+       (i.e., from pindexesToRemove);

 ### Controlled compactions of PIndexes

-TBD / design sketch - cbft will need REST API's to disable/enable compactions (or temporarily change compaction timeouts).
+cbft will need to provide REST API's to disable/enable compactions (or temporarily change compaction timeouts?).
 Again, this is likely an area for the MCP to orchestrate.

+These compaction timeouts should likely be ephemeral (a process restart means compaction configurations come back to normal, non-rebalance defaults).

 -------------------------------------------------
 # Requirements Review